strands-project/mongodb_store/ros_datacentre/README.md

 Setting parameters
 ------------------
-Default parameters are set by placing them in the yaml files in the defaults directory in strands_datacentre.
+Default parameters are set by placing them in the yaml files in the defaults directory in ros_datacentre.
 This way, default parameters are added to the github repo and shared between all users.

 The local parameter overrides can be set in 2 ways:
 1) Using the config_manager service: